 Living through the heavy restrictions of COVID has been a difficult time for everyone.
-It is hard imagine having to give up even the simple privileges a person once had before.
-Two years ago, no one would have ever imagined that they could not go to the movies or go out to eat in a restaurant or simply go to a concert.
+It is hard to imagine having to give up even the simple privileges a person once had before.
+Two years ago, no one would have ever imagined that they could not go to the movies or go out to eat in a restaurant, or simply go to a concert.
 Yet, that is what everyone had to do.

-While some were nervous about attending Hansen Fest, expressing concerns about the virus, this year’s event managed to still draw a huge crowd.
+While some were nervous about attending Hansen Fest, expressing concerns about the virus, this year’s event managed to draw a huge crowd still.
 The Camp Hansen military police enforced the base regulations to help ensure safety.
 This allowed families to be able to enjoy the music, the food, drinks, and rides.
 Bringing a renewed sense of normalcy and hope for the coming future.Tags: COVID, Family, Hansen, military, okilife